AndreWohnsland/CocktailBerry/readme.md

 # Overview

-Welcome to the official dokumentation of my Cocktail Maker!
+Welcome to the official documentation of my Cocktail Maker!

 This app is used to control a cocktail machine and prepare easily cocktails over a nice-looking user interface.
 It also offers the option to create and manage your recipes and ingredients over the interface and calculates the possible cocktails to prepare over given ingredients.